numpy/numpy/doc/source/user/absolute-beginners-outline.rst

 - How to save and load NumPy objects
 - How to apply a function column-wise or row-wise
 - How to convert a 1D array into a 2D array (how to add a new axis)
+- How to plot arrays, very basic with Matplotlib
+- How to read a docstring with `?` and source code with `??` in IPython/Jupyter

 - More useful functions: